-Work package no.1: Raising awareness of the risks associated with the use of falsified medicines and health products
+Work package no.1: Raising awareness of the risks associated with the use of substandard and falsified medical products

 As part of the MEDISAFE project, a regional training on the identification and control of substandard and falsified medicines and health products was held on 30 May to 4 June 2022 in Mombasa, Kenya.
 The seminar brought together representatives from regulatory and enforcement agencies from six participating countries.